 Grounds and Grounds Equipment:

 Grounds shall be cleared of dangerous objects, such as glass, rocks, and sharp objects daily.
-Grounds equipment, such as swings and other apparatus, should be inspected for defects and repaired or reported to Maintenance and Operations.
+Any damaged grounds and/or playground equipment, such as swings and other apparatus, should be reported to Maintenance and Operations.

 Ladders: